ntg-mono

 Cascades

-Keen walkers can take advantage of the tranquility and choose from 2 swimming spots
+Keen walkers can take advantage of the tranquillity of the Cascades swimming area

-Cascades is divided into 2 sections, upper and lower.
+Cascades swimming area is accessible via 2 walking tracks, upper and lower.

-To access either section you need to walk along rugged bushland.
+To access the swimming area, you need to walk through rugged bushland.

 The walks are graded moderate to difficult.

-Cascades is considered a quieter and more tranquil swimming hole than other locations in Litchfield National Park.
+Cascades is considered a quieter and more tranquil swimming spot than some of the big waterfalls in Litchfield National Park.

 Visitors often comment that they had the place to themselves or with only a handful of other visitors.